Coherent-Partners/spark-ts-sdk/docs/services.md

 - `original`: the output data as JSON in its original format (as returned by the API).
 - `alike`: the output data as JSON in the v4 format whether it's single or multiple inputs.

-For instance, the output data of a service execution for a single input looks like this when the `responseFormat` is set to `alike`:
+For instance, the output data of a service execution for single inputs looks like this when the `responseFormat` is set to `alike`:

 ```json